igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events received over MQTT transport as MQTT messages.
 Sample also shows how to use stacked parsers technique to extract message payload data.

-Sample files can be found in `samples\mqtt` directory.
+Sample files can be found in `samples/mqtt` directory.

 Sample stream configuration:
 ```xml